Yunus Muhammad PC

 WHAT SHOULD A MUSLIM DO IF CONTACTED BY THE FBI?

+As a Muslim law firm in America, our simple advice is: don’t talk to the FBI (or any other law enforcement) without an Attorney present.
 Fundamentally, the FBI is a spy agency.
 Did you know that an FBI agent can lie to you, but it is a federal crime for you to lie to them?
 And what if English is your second (or third) language and the FBI agent misunderstood you or put words in your mouth?
 FBI agents are masters of psychological tactics: fear, intimidation, and word games.
 In short, they can manipulate unsuspecting Muslims into giving statements which can be twisted into confessions or accusations against other Muslims.
-Given the power and resources of the FBI, simply refusing to talk to them may not be an easy solution.
-We suggest the following practical steps.

 STEP BY STEP INSTRUCTIONS ON DEALING WITH THE FBI

+1. DIRECT CONTACT.
 If you get a phone call or visit from someone claiming to be an FBI agent, simply tell them “I’m not comfortable talking with you.”
 This will be a truthful statement, but the FBI agent is likely to persist, so just tell them “Like I said I’m not comfortable talking with you” and hang up or walk away.

+2. INDIRECT CONTACT.
 If someone at the masjid, or one of your friends, tells you that an FBI agent was asking about you, just reply “Oh, okay, inshaAllah khayr” and change the topic of conversation.
 If the Muslim insists and begins asking you questions, then tell him “You know brother I’m really not comfortable talking with you about this.”
 If the Muslim continues to press you, tell him “Like I said I’m not comfortable talking with you, Assalamu alaykum” and walk away.

 THIS TOO SHALL PASS.

 Our experience is that once a Muslim uses these approaches, particularly with the aid of an attorney, the FBI loses interest in that Muslim, and goes looking for another easier target.
 The FBI thrives on communities that gossip and backbite against each other, may Allah (God Almighty) save us from this.
 For this reason, it should be understood that choosing to “not cooperate” with what the FBI (or certain Muslim leaders who encourage such interviews) can temporarily lead to rumors and gossip about that Muslim.
-Ultimately, though, a Muslim can safeguard himself by avoiding such interactions.
-Above all, consider that if in fact there was sufficient evidence that a Muslim had committed a crime, that Muslim would already have been arrested.
-The simple fact that the FBI merely wants to “talk” to the Muslim should be treated for what it is: a trap and invitation to something which is utterly lacking in any khayr.

 NOTE: Nothing in this post should be taken as a discouragement for a Muslim to report a crime to local law enforcement.
 A Muslim should and must do this, especially if a person’s life is in danger.
 Nor should the reader jump to the conclusion that every FBI agent has evil intentions.
 There can be complex crimes which span multiple states for which the FBI’s resources and knowledge can be beneficial to bring the wrongdoer to justice.
-Finally, nothing in this post is intended or should be taken as legal advice.
-Any person in need of an attorney is advised to seek the advice of a competent attorney.

 This post is not legal advice but for informational purposes only; consult with a qualified attorney for advice about your situation.
 A signed contract is required to become a client of the firm.